eddmann/eddmann.github.io/_posts/2023/2023-05-10-qa-retrieval-augmented-generation-rag-with-langchain-and-chroma.md

 ---
 layout: post
 title: 'Q&A Retrieval Augmented Generation (RAG) with LangChain and Chroma'
-meta: 'This article documents my experience exploring how to implement Q&A Retrieval Augmented Generation (RAG) using LangChain and the Chroma vector database'
+meta: 'This article documents my experience exploring how to implement Q&A Retrieval Augmented Generation (RAG) using LangChain and the Chroma vector database.'
-tags: llm langchain
+tags: llm langchain chromadb
 ---

-Large-language models (OpenAI/ChatGPT in particular) are all the rage at the moment, and like many developers I am interested at exploring what is possible with this new technology.
+Large-language models (OpenAI/ChatGPT in particular) are all the rage at the moment.
+Like many developers, I am interested in exploring what is possible with this new technology.
 This article documents my experience exploring how to implement [Q&A Retrieval Augmented Generation](https://python.langchain.com/docs/use_cases/question_answering/) (RAG) using LangChain and the [Chroma](https://www.trychroma.com/) vector database.

 <!--more-->

-This article was originally written as an Jupyter Notebook which can be [downloaded here](/uploads/qa-retrieval-augmented-generation-rag-with-langchain-and-chroma/qa-retrieval-with-chroma.ipynb)
+This article was originally written as a Jupyter Notebook, which can be [downloaded here](/uploads/qa-retrieval-augmented-generation-rag-with-langchain-and-chroma/qa-retrieval-with-chroma.ipynb).

 ```python
 !pip install langchain openai datasets chromadb